 Players can support the organisation by continuing to volunteer where they can and providing thanks to those that put in the work to make their game possible.
 It can be a rough job making the games happen and remember the marshals are giving up their time to oversee the games when most would rather be playing.
 Arguing with them and abusing them is seriously uncool and getting things way out of perspective.
 Remember also that the Board does listen to what players say, but they can’t accommodate every suggestion or point of view.
 Respect and appreciation for those that volunteer their time can really help make the culture and organisation of Swordcraft strong.

 Oversees, where there is one great LARP group, there are often many.
 An essential part of the Swordcraft Vision is to encourage other groups so that the broader LARP community can grow.
 This is part of the reason we committed ourselves to running weekly games as we realised that only through persistent attendance could we create something that people do as part of their lifestyle rather than something that people do a couple of times a year or only tried once.
-Swordcraft then can be a focal point, but doesn’t need to be the be-all and end-all of LARPing in Victoria.
+Swordcraft then can be a focal point, but doesn’t need to be the be-all and end-all of LARPing in Victoria or Australia.
 Some people won’t like that kind of LARP we do, but that’s ok, because they can come to Swordcraft and meet other people who they can then form spin-off groups with.
 If Swordcraft is superseded by something better, then that is great as we will all have something better to participate in.
 In the meanwhile, we can focus on what we have, what we could be and use Swordcraft as a springboard for creating a diverse and vibrant LARPing community.

 We support groups that are directly associated with Swordcraft (like the Uni clubs), but are also committed to supporting those that aren’t.

-Final Statement – Our Vision is to be the foundation stone of a large diverse LARPing community in Victoria.
+Final Statement – Our Vision is to be the foundation stone of a large diverse LARPing community in Australia.
 We aren’t there yet, but with your support, we will get there.
 The result will be well worth it.